debian-janitor/zfSnap/OS-support.md

 ## OpenSolaris 2009.06

-zfSnap v1.10.0 from solarislike branch was tested to work on OpenSolaris 2009.06, but you must make sure, that **PATH** environment is set in such way, that GNU tools (grep, sed, date, ...) are used, instead of native tools.
+zfSnap v1.10.0 was tested to work on OpenSolaris 2009.06, but you must make sure, that **PATH** environment is set in such way, that GNU tools (grep, sed, date, ...) are used, instead of native tools.